DavidArdelean7/game-hub/README.md

 For the next steps, I am going to implement caching, infinite scrolling (game list), better state management and routing (game single page).

+The application can be previewed by accessing this link: https://davidardelean7.github.io/game-hub/ .

 I am still learning, but I am so elated because I finally found something that I really like (in terms of coding).